bateman/filebotology/README.md

 ## Requirements
   * Filebot
+  * MediaInfo
+  * Chromaprint
   * Java SE Embedded 8

+Please, note that, as of Filebot ver.
+4.6, MediaInfo and Chromaprint must be installed as separate Synology community packages.
+Also, note that Chromaprint is currently in beta, so you have to enable the display of beta version in your package center.

 ## Installation
   1. First things first, go to Package Center ► Settings ► Trust Level: Anyone.